Research school MGC

 - Course 'Safe Laboratory Techniques' ("Veilig werken in Laboratoria")

 A 'one day' course.
 The following points will be addressed: safe microbiological techniques; radionuclides; carcinogenic agents; blood, viruses; radiation.
 This course has to be taken in the first year.
 The course will be given twice a year, alternately in English and Dutch.
 The course will be given in collaboration with the Department VSM of the LUMC.
-Next date 22 May, 2019 (English version).
+Next date 23 February, 2021 (English version - online).

 - MGC PhD student workshop

 The format is a yearly four-day meeting outside town.
 PhD students are strongly advised to participate three times.
 For more information follow this link.

 As far as it concerns the non-compulsory part the PhD student is free to compile his/her own individual program of course in consultation with his supervisor.
 The MGC is aware that the teaching program of each PhD student should cover as much as possible the whole field of cellular biology, and/or molecular and medical genetics and organizes, therefore, more than 15 specialized courses on a large variety of subjects.
 Besides courses organized by the MGC, PhD courses can also be followed at other research schools or institutes such as MolMed, and Boerhaave who also offer a wide range of courses.